alam689/Devops-Component/README.md

 **Argo CD / Flux** — GitOps controllers (see also #5).
 How it works: the principle is that Git holds the *entire* desired state of the system, and an in-cluster agent continuously reconciles the live cluster to match Git.
 Deployments become `git push`; rollbacks become `git revert`.
 Drift (manual changes) is automatically corrected, giving an auditable, declarative deployment model.

+**Jenkins X** — Opinionated CI/CD + GitOps for Kubernetes.
+How it works: it wires Jenkins/Tekton pipelines together with GitOps promotion (using a controller that syncs environments from Git), automating the path from commit to Kubernetes deployment.
 [⬆ Back to index](#part-1--component-index)

 ---